 As a reporter and editor with experience in different mediums, her work often explores art’s cultural ties to issues such as mass incarceration and educational inequity.
 Most recently, Nettles worked as a digital producer at Chicago’s NPR station, WBEZ, where she ran the daily digital desk.
 She helped develop a new collaboration with NPR’s digital team and was the host of WBEZ’s first video interview series.

-Prior to joining the WBEZ team, Arionne was a multiplatform editor at The Associated Press and digital managing editor at one of the nation’s oldest black newspapers — the Chicago Defender.
-She also spent seven years gaining experience in supply chain, digital marketing strategy and freelance reporting before pivoting to full-time journalism.
+Prior to joining the WBEZ team, Nettles was a multiplatform editor at The Associated Press where she edited stories for AP’s 14-state central region, breaking news online and on social platforms.
+She also worked as digital managing editor of the Chicago Defender, one of the nation’s oldest black newspapers, and as a freelance reporter before pivoting to full-time journalism.

-Arionne is a proud MBA graduate of Florida A&M University and received a second master’s degree at Northwestern University’s Medill School of Journalism where she currently teaches news reporting to graduate students as an adjunct lecturer.
-She’s currently serving on the board of Chicago’s local chapter of the National Association of Black Journalists as its VP of Digital and works to teach Chicago-area teens the power of words through her organization, Write Chicago, and its “sicker than your average” writing workshops.
+Nettles is a proud member of the National Association of Black Journalists and works to teach Chicago-area teens the power of words through her organization, Write Chicago, and its “sicker than your average” writing workshops.